 - Your local police department, to file a report

 In addition to contacting these agencies, keep a close watch on your bank account through the online portal or mobile app.
 This will help you catch any new, suspicious charges that pop up.
-With many banks, you can even set up text messages or push notifications each time a transaction is posted.
+Many banks allow you to set up text messages or push notifications each time a transaction is posted.
 By making a habit of checking your recent bank account activities, you can spot any future suspicious transactions quicker, which will lead to faster resolutions.

 Be sure to carefully document everything that you can when dealing with bank fraud.
 Keep copies of your statements, print your activity as shown online, get a copy of your police report, and request a copy of your credit report.